 We start our empirical investigation by analyzing the lending volume to private borrowers around the OMT announcement graphically.
-Figure 1 plots the log of the sum loans provided by banks that strongly benefited (above median OMT windfall gain) and banks that benefited less (below median OMT windfall gain) from the OMT announcement in a given quarter.
+Figure 1 plots the log of the sum loans provided by high gain banks (above mean OMT windfall gain) and low gain banks (below mean OMT windfall gain) from the OMT announcement in a given quarter.
 Note that we measure the change in loan volume relative to the quarter of the OMT announcement, that is, the y-axis is normalized to zero at the time of the announcement in Q3 2012.
 Figure 1 documents a significant increase in loan supply to private borrowers after Q3 2012 by banks that strongly benefited from the OMT announcement.
 In contrast, the loan supply by banks that did not significantly benefit from the measure remained roughly at the same level.